rubyists/fs_specs/README.md

 meat of most of your feature sets, with this pattern in mind.
 This helps to ensure proper flow of the feature sets themselves.

+Development has no guarantee to work.
+It is what it is, which is a work in progress.

+We curently hook into Travis-CI: http://travis-ci.org/#!/rubyists/fs_specs You can watch how the tree progresses from there.

+Enjoy!

 OK, now on to how to get the blasted thing on your machine. :-)